Cold Weather Masonry Construction

 The main criteria for a professional includes the following:

-Specialized Knowledge: A professional is in a vocation that requires the possession theoretical and specialized knowledge in the field in which one is practicing by obtaining a college degree after a long period of education and enduring a long and arduous training period.
+Specialized Knowledge: A professional is in a vocation that requires the possession of theoretical and specialized knowledge in the field in which one is practicing by obtaining a college degree after a long period of education and enduring a long and arduous training period.

 Codified Body of Knowledge: A professional is in a vocation with a codified body of knowledge that is unique to that vocation and is examined by statute regarding that theoretical body of knowledge.